internet-of-plants/blog/_drafts/2015-26-01-setup-raspi-and-sticks.md

 Now we have an up-to-date foundation of Raspbian to start setting up a border router!

-# Prepare the Internet of Plants
+# Preparing the Internet of Plants

 After the initial installation of Raspbian we need to configure it further to enable the Raspberry Pi to act as a border router.

-First we need to enable IPv6.
+The first thing to be done is to enable IPv6.
 In the initial configuration of Raspbian only IPv4 handling is activated.
 We can check this by entering `lsmod | grep ipv6` in a terminal.
 When IPv6 support is not activated, this command returns with no output.
 To load the IPv6 kernel module we enter `sudo modprobe ipv6`, which should return with no output if the loading succeeded.
 Entering `lsmod | grep ipv6` again will present us with:

     ipv6                  316254  20

 indicating that the module is loaded.
-To load the module automatically at boot we enter `echo ipv6 | sudo tee -a /etc/modules`, which appends `ipv6` as last line to `/etc/modules`.
+To load the module automatically at boot time we enter

+    :bash:
+    echo ipv6 | sudo tee -a /etc/modules

+which appends `ipv6` as last line to `/etc/modules`.
 The next time we boot, the `ipv6` module will be loaded automatically.

 # Operating the R-Idge USB router

 To provide connectivity to other IEEE 802.15.4 devices we use the [R-Idge](http://rosand-tech.com/products/r-idge/prod.html) 6LoWPAN USB router.
 After the USB stick is plugged in, it should create a new available network interface called `usb0`.
-We can check this entering `ifconfig usb0` which will provide us with information on
+We can check this entering `ifconfig usb0` which will provide us with information on the interface:

     usb0      Link encap:Ethernet  HWaddr 02:12:4b:e4:0a:83
     inet6 addr: fe80::12:4bff:fee4:a83/64 Scope:Link